rachelkx/DSL/DataPrep_Design_Report.md

 ---

 ## 5. Design Considerations
-The DSL currently only supports **single-table operations**, I use a dictionary structure for two reasons:
+Although the DSL currently only supports **single-table operations**, a dictionary structure is used for the environment variable for two main reasons:
 - Most DSL queries require referencing a table name (e.g. `SELECT ...
 FROM table_name`).
-Using a dictionary allows the interpreter to check if a table exists before executing operations.
+Using a dictionary allows the interpreter to check if a table exists before executing queries.
-- The use of a dictionary allows future extension to support **multi-table operations**（such as joins） without changing the current structure.
+- The use of a dictionary allows future extension to support **multi-table operations** (such as joins) without changing the current structure.